Everton star suffers ankle injury as he looks to miss Ipswich clash - TribalFootball.com

-Everton star Iliman Ndiaye is said to have missed training for two days this international break.
+Everton striker Iliman Ndiaye is said to have missed training for two days this international break.

 The Senegal star did not play in his nation’s 4-0 win over Malawi last week.